Stay on the trail – enjoy the outdoors responsibly

 Photo: Jussi Hellsten

 Helsinki has about 130 kilometres of coastline and 300 islands.
-The Naturewisdom to the seas webpage instructs both seasoned sailors and new boaters to enjoy maritime Helsinki while paying attention to nature.
-About half of Helsinki’s nature reserves are located in the archipelago.
-Landing on some islands and bird islets is entirely forbidden during the nesting season (generally from 1 April to 15 August).
-You also need to keep a distance of 25–50 metres from these islets when moving about at sea.
+You can also enjoy maritime Helsinki with respect for nature, whether you travel by boat, by kayak or on foot.
+Around half of Helsinki’s nature reserves are located in the archipelago.
+Landing on some islands and bird islets is entirely forbidden during the nesting season (usually from 1 April to 15 August).
+You must also keep a distance of 25–50 metres from these islets when moving about at sea.

 People canoeing on the sea among rocks.